 Address: 3800 Queen Mary Road, Montreal, Quebec, Canada H3V 1H6

-If you liked visiting Notre Dame Basilica, then you might as well visit Saint Joseph’s Oratory of Mount Royal while you’re in Montreal also.
-This hilltop Catholic church is a minor basilica and national shrine that was completed in 1967 after being under construction for six decades.
+If you liked visiting Notre Dame Basilica, you might as well visit Saint Joseph’s Oratory of Mount Royal while in Montreal.
+This hilltop Catholic church is a minor basilica and national shrine completed in 1967 after being under construction for six decades.

 Two million people visit this Saint Joseph’s Oratory each year.
-This church is open to the public daily and visitors are welcome.
-There’s a gift shop and a museum of sacred art, and mass is offered daily in both French and English.
+This church is open to the public daily, and visitors are welcome.
+There’s a gift shop and a museum of sacred art, and mass is offered daily in French and English.

-You can catch a carillon recital at mid-day and in the late afternoon most days of the week; check Saint Joseph’s website for days and times.
-Also, the extensive gardens that surround this church are beautifully landscaped and cared for – be sure to plan some time to explore them as well.
+You can catch a Carillon recital at mid-day and in the late afternoon most days of the week; check Saint Joseph’s website for days and times.
+Also, the extensive gardens surrounding this church are beautifully landscaped and cared for – be sure to plan some time to explore them.

 6. McCord Stewart Museum